Nishant891/CodingFlux/README.md

 5. Users have the option to save the code on their local machines.

 6. The system incorporates a robust notification system, form validation, and tooltips.

-User onboarding is simple.
-Create an account to navigate to the dashboard.
-In the dashboard, create a room to open your code editor, copy the roomId, and send it to other collaborators.
-Voilà!
-Now you are all connected, able to see their edits and work together.

 ## TECH STACK